Myeloma and response to treatment

 Response to myeloma treatment

 You will have tests during your treatment to check how well the myeloma is responding to treatment.
-This is measured by checking your blood or urine (pee) for abnormal immunoglobulins (paraproteins) and light chains made by the myeloma cells.
+Your cancer team will check your blood or urine (pee) for abnormal immunoglobulins (paraproteins) and light chains made by the myeloma cells.

 If these are below certain levels and myeloma cannot be detected, it is called complete response.
 This is also sometimes called complete remission.